 If you’re a blogger, promoting items that will help to improve the lives of your readers is a great way to approach affiliate marketing.

-My affiliate networks pay in a variety of different ways, including Paypal, direct to my NZ bank account (which sucks for fees) and via Payoneer.
+My affiliate networks pay in a variety of different ways, including Paypal, and direct to my USD account in Wise.

 There are loads of other ways to make extra money.
 Check out my list of ways to make money online here.